In this free tutorial, I would like to share with you how to line a crochet zipper bag.

 One of my first experiments with lining a crochet bag was my Watermelon Coin Purse.
 This purse is round and quite small.
 After sewing the lining on the zipper, I simply attached the zipper using the same yarn that I used for crocheting the bag.
-Of course, it works, but it doesn’t look very professional.
+Which is ok, but it can be improved!

 I used this Gütermann thread which I got on LoveCrafts.
 I like this particular assorted pack because there are a lot of bright colors that I can match to my crochet project!
 However, if brights are not your favorite, there is also an assorted pack with pastel colors.
 Check it out here.